smarc-project/imc_ros_bridge/README.md

 And link the convert libary into `imc_to_ros_node` in the `CMakeLists.txt` file.

 ## Neptus-AUV Integration
+For some vehicle named `$VEHICLE`.

 ### Adding a vehicle to Neptus

+An arbitrary integer `$NUMBER` is used by Neptus as a convention to group together similar vehicles.

-Copy `neptus_vehicle_definitions/sam_files/00-sam-auv.nvcl` into `.../neptus/vehicle-defs/` and `neptus_vehicle_definitions/sam_files/sam` folder into `.../neptus/vehicle_files`.
+Copy `neptus_vehicle_definitions/$VEHICLE_files/$NUMBER-$VEHICLE.nvcl` into `.../neptus/vehicle-defs/` and `neptus_vehicle_definitions/$VEHICLE_files/$VEHICLE` folder into `.../neptus/vehicle_files/`.
-This will add SAM to the list of vehicles available in the list, with SAM's visuals.
-This vehicle has id 30.
+This will add `$VEHICLE` to the list of vehicles available in Neptus' list, with `$VEHICLE`'s visuals.

-Also do the same thing with `imc_ros_bridge` instead of `sam_files` to get a generic vehicle.
+Also do the same thing with `imc_ros_bridge` to get a generic vehicle.
 The `imc_ros_bridge` fake vehicle has id 4.

 When starting the `imc_ros_brdige` node, be careful to set the `imc_id` parameter to the correct one, otherwise the bridge will not receive data from the respective console window.
-Do not forget to select the correct vehicle in the console window either.
+Do not forget to select the correct vehicle in the console window (top right, drop down menu) either.

 The `.nvcl` file contains the id of the vehicle you are adding.
+You can find the `imc-id` field under `<communication-means> -> <comm-mean> -> <protocols-args> -> <imc>`.
 This field should be changed to whatever imc id you might want to use.
-It also must match the `imc_id` used by the bridge node.
+It also must match the `imc_id` parameter used by the bridge node.

+For advanced uses of the `.nvcl` file, consult Neptus documentation.

-### Moving SAM around
+### Moving a vehicle around

-Using the console (opened by going to Vehicles -> SAM\_AUV -> console) generate a plan (In the console window: Tools -> Generate plan).
-Select the plan on the right section of the console and click the blue arrow towards the top.
+Using the console (opened by going to Vehicles -> `$VEHICLE` -> click console button) generate a plan (In the console window: Tools -> Generate plan or use the plan tool on the left).
+Select the plan on the right section of the console and click the blue arrow (upload button) towards the top.
 This will create and send out a JSON formatted plan to the ros topic `/plan_db`.
-Parse this JSON, and control SAM.
+Parse this JSON on the vehicle, and control `$VEHICLE`.

-In order to see the updated pose of SAM in the Neptus console, publish to the ros topic `/estimated_state`.
+In order to see the updated pose of $VEHICLE in the Neptus console, publish to the ros topic `/estimated_state`.
 Currently only lat, lon, altitude are used.
 The update rate on the Neptus console can be about once every 1-2 seconds, be patient.

 ### Emergency

 From the Neptus console, the big red ABORT button can be used to send an empty message to the ros topic `/abort`.
 Probably a good idea to subscribe to this topic.
-Disregard the errors that pop out in the Neptus console.
+Disregard the errors that pop out in the Neptus console due to missing acoustic transponders and such.